-Revenues in the Main Street fund, similar to the general fund, exceeded the budget figures in 2017/18.
-Contributing factors were a higher than anticipated beginning fund balance due to mural donations that were not expended as anticipated before the end of the 2016/17 FY, additional donations received throughout the year for façade improvement grants, and a significant donation towards the intern position to be carried forward and utilized in the 2018/19 FY.
+Revenues in the Main Street fund, similar to the general fund, exceeded the budget figures in 2019/20.
+Contributing factors were a higher than anticipated beginning fund balance.

-In the 2017/18 FY one of the largest expenses was related to a Main Street Revitalization grant.
-This was a \$100,000 grant from the Oregon Parks & Recreation Department, in which the Main Street Program was the pass-through entity.
+In the 2019/20 FY one of the largest expenses was related to a Main Street Revitalization grant.
+This was a \$164,000 grant from the Oregon Parks & Recreation Department, in which the Main Street Program was the pass-through entity.
 Grant expenses were paid on behalf of the building owner and reimbursed by the State.
 The façade improvement program was expanded to provide business owners with more money to make substantial improvements to their businesses, such as structural repairs.
-The result of this increased expenditures for that line item compared to prior years.
-Other expenses included the final costs associated with the mural project in Rainbow Plaza, on-going street banner improvements, the annual tree lighting ceremony, and intern position costs.
+Other expenses included ongoing street banner improvements, the annual tree lighting ceremony, centennial celebration and intern position costs.